 The Resolution subfield in the Partial BW Info subfield indicates the resolution bandwidth for each bit in the Feedback Bitmap subfield.
 The Feedback Bitmap subfield indicates the request of each resolution bandwidth from the lowest frequency to the highest frequency with B1 indicating the lowest resolution bandwidth.
 Each bit in the Feedback Bitmap subfield is set to 1 if the feedback is requested on the corresponding resolution bandwidth.

-When the bandwidth of the EHT NDP Announcement frame is less than 320 M, set the Resolution bit B0 to 0 to indicate a resolution of 20 MHz.
+When the bandwidth of the EHT NDP Announcement frame is less than 320 MHz, (#11894)(#10973)(#12250)the Resolution bit B0 is set to 0 to indicate a resolution of 20 MHz.

 When the bandwidth of the EHT NDP Announcement frame is equal to 20 MHz, B1 is set to 1 to indi- cate the request of feedback on the 242-tone RU.
 B2–B8 are reserved and set to 0.